-Tanja Vujinovic is an artist creating hybrid SURREAL ecologies across virtual worlds, techno-organic sculpture, and electronic sound.
+Tanja Vujinovic is a research-based intermedia artist working across virtual worlds, techno-organic sculpture, and electronic sound art.

 SELECTED PROJECTS